linorobot/linorobot2/README.md

     ros2 launch linorobot2_bringup bringup.launch.py joy:=true

-- On F710 Gamepad, the top switch should be set to 'X' and 'MODE' LED should be off.
+- On F710 Gamepad, the top switch should be set to 'X' and the 'MODE' LED should be off.

 Press Button/Move Joystick:
 - **RB (First top right button)** - Press and hold this button while moving the joysticks to enable control.